How to make Pumpkin Talkari

 Once the pumpkin is cooked, add the remaining ingredients, mashing and mixing everything into a thick pulp.

-Once thoroughly mixed, remove from the heat, allowing to cool for 5-10 minutes.
+Once thoroughly mixed, remove from the heat, allowing it to cool for 5-10 minutes.

 Serve with your favorite roti or as a side dish for your meal.